Probabilistic RNA Designability via Interpretable Ensemble Approximation and Dynamic Decomposition: Evaluation Results

 \subsection{Efficiency}

-The runtime of {LinearDecomposition} consists of decomposition search and motif ensemble approximation.
+The runtime of \finaledit{LinearDecompose} consists of decomposition search and motif ensemble approximation.
 Decomposition search is fast, averaging 0.01\,s per structure on ArchiveII and 0.9\,s on Eterna100.
-Ensemble approximation estimates bounds for 15{,}000 and 9{,}700 unique motifs on ArchiveII and Eterna100, with an average cost of 7.6\,s and 10.7\,s per motif, respectively.
-The total time cost average per structure is 106 seconds and 1039 seconds on ArchiveII and Eterna100, respectively.
-Importantly, each motif bound is computed only once and cached.
-As a result, the amortized runtime of {LinearDecomposition} is under 1\,s per structure on both datasets.
+Ensemble approximation estimates bounds for \finaledit{15{,}800} and \finaledit{8{,}000} unique motifs on ArchiveII and Eterna100, with an average cost of 7.6\,s and 10.7\,s per motif, respectively. \finaledit{Approximately 10\% and 2\% of motifs on ArchiveII and Eterna100, respectively, are skipped due to exceeding the enumeration time limit, for which the bound defaults to 1.
+As these fractions are small, we expect the impact on overall bound quality to be minimal.} \finaledit{The average time costs for ensemble approximation per structure are 106\,s (ArchiveII) and 1039\,s (Eterna100).
+The total runtimes are 106\,s and 1040\,s per structure, respectively.
+Note that each motif bound can be cached once computed.
+As a result, the amortized runtime of \finaledit{LinearDecompose} can be significantly reduced when analyzing multiple structures sharing common motifs, which is often the case in practice.}